Telegram-Mini-Apps/telegram-apps/packages/sdk/README.md

 ## Usage

-### Visual first

-It is not a secret, that visual part of application is rather important for user.
-It means, your application should not have any visual problems.
-One of them is called "flashing", which happens in case, visual part of application changes too fast for user.
-To prevent application from flashing, it is required to know theme colors at the moment, when DOM body starts rendering.

-This package itself has no utility which provides such kind of behavior.
-The reason is, ecosystem contains separate package [`twa-theme-params`](../theme-params) responsible for this functionality.

 ### Init

-According to logic, this package provides full control over its lifecycle, its initialization is on your shoulders.
-It means, that there are no already initialized global components which could be used by developer, he has to create them.
+According to logic, this package provides full control over its lifecycle, its initialization is on developer's shoulders.
+It means, that there are no already initialized global components which could be used by developer, they should be created by him.

 To make developers life easier, package contains special function called `init`, which returns initialized components instances: